What is DBT?

 Triple Care Farm uses DBT in a holistic way.
 All staff members have DBT training, including life skills trainers, youth workers, case managers and even sport and recreation workers.

 DBT is integrated into the program in diverse ways, including: roleplays, practising present moment awareness in conversations, learning to cook and even playing Celebrity Heads.
-As Ms. Green says: “We try to make it fun.”
+As Triple Care Farm senior psychologist, Sarah Green explains, “We try to make it fun”.

 In this video, Ms. Green explains how Triple Care Farm encorporates DBT into all aspects of its program.